Pediatric Depression Medication

 Class Summary

 Selective serotonin reuptake inhibitors (SSRIs) are a relatively new group of medicines used to treat emotional and behavioral problems, including depression, panic disorder, obsessive-compulsive disorder, bulimia, and posttraumatic stress disorder in adults.
 These medications are beginning to be used to treat the same problems in children and adolescents.
-Serotonin is a chemical that exists naturally in the brain.
-The SSRIs increase brain serotonin to reference range levels.
+Serotonin is a neurotransmitter that exists naturally in the brain.
+The SSRIs increase serotonin signaling in certain brain circuits eventually inducing a change in neurochemical receptors that may help mediate an antidepressant effect.
 SSRIs include, but are not limited to, the following medications: fluoxetine, paroxetine, sertraline, citalopram, and fluvoxamine.
+In youth, paroxetine has been associated with increased suicidal thinking and behavior compared to other SSRIs.
+[55]

 Fluoxetine (Prozac)

 Fluoxetine is an antidepressant agent that is chemically unrelated to the tricyclic, tetracyclic, or other available antidepressants.
-It selectively inhibits presynaptic serotonin reuptake with minimal or no effect on the reuptake of norepinephrine or dopamine.
+It selectively inhibits presynaptic serotonin reuptake with minimal or no effect on the reuptake of norepinephrine or dopamine and has been the best studied agent for pediatric depression.
+It is one of two FDA approved medications for pediatric depression and, in the 2022 AACAP clinical practice guidelines, fluoxetine is preferred over other SSRIs for the treatment of pediatric depression.

 Sertraline (Zoloft)